The Drought (Puce Mary album): Critical reception

 The Drought has received generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 81 based on 5 reviews, indicating "universal acclaim".
 Exclaim! critic Tom Beedham has described the record as a "thoroughly traumatizing noise horror", and further stated that "it's hard to imagine a more terrifying album to come this year."
 Daniel Martin-McCormick of Pitchfork thought that Hoffmeier's voice "brings The Drought together, giving the album a sense of movement and purpose beyond a set of well-executed mood pieces."
 Martin-McCormick additionally considered the record as a "cinematic take on noise".

-Resident Advisor's Marc Masters wrote that The Drought "deftly navigates unpredictable freedom and domineering control," regarding the it to "be compelling because Hoffmeier is so clearly in charge."
+Resident Advisor's Marc Masters wrote that The Drought "deftly navigates unpredictable freedom and domineering control," regarding it to "be compelling because Hoffmeier is so clearly in charge."
 Writing for The Quietus, Bob Cluness described the record as "her strongest album to date and one where "noise" is but a tool towards a much more expansive expression of music."